Pressley History, Family Crest & Coats of Arms

 - Robert Pressley (b.
 1959), American former NASCAR driver

-- Gloria B. Pressley, American Democrat politician, Delegate to Democratic National Convention from Florida, 1996, 2000
+- Gloria B. Pressley, American Democratic Party politician, Delegate to Democratic National Convention from Florida, 1996, 2000

 - E. F. Pressley, American politician, Mayor of DeRidder, Louisiana, 1912-14